Particular/docs.particular.net/samples/errorhandling/sample.md

 ## The output

-WARNING: This sample uses `Console.Writeline` instead of standard logging only for brevity and should not be used in actual projects.
+WARNING: This sample uses `Console.Writeline` instead of standard logging only for brevity and should not be used in production code.

 ### Without Delayed Retries